 Searching takes (too) much time?

-Done with double work?
+Done with redundant tasks?

 Can’t find information about applications?